Media Center

 Meet our Media Staff:

 Ms. Kathryn Berling is the Media Specialist at Taneytown Elementary School.
 Being a Media Specialist is her dream job!
 She earned a Bachelors Degree in Elementary Education from Towson University in 1996, and then earned a Masters Degree in School Library Media from McDaniel College in 2007.
 Prior to coming to Taneytown Elementary in 2015, Ms. Berling was a classroom teacher in grades 2 - 5 for 18 years.
 Ms. Berling loves to read, and is currently reading books on this year's Battle of the Books list.
 Her favorite children's author is Eve Bunting.
-She enjoys spending time with her 3 sons, as well as listening to music, watching documentaries, walking, and cheering on the Baltimore Orioles!
+She enjoys spending time with her 3 sons and her dog Lucy, attending concerts, watching documentaries, walking, and doing puzzles!

 Please click on our Events page to see a list of our upcoming events.